RezBuilds/sovereign/README.md

          "reachable": true
    ```

-## Verify Bitcoin Core uses Tor.
+## Verify Bitcoin Knots uses Tor.
 Option: 3
-You will learn a lot about what Bitcoin Core is doing during start-up and shut-down if you watch the debug.log file.
+You will learn a lot about what Bitcoin Knots is doing during start-up and shut-down if you watch the debug.log file.

 1. Navigate to you main Bitcoin data-directory.
    ```bash copy
    cd ~/.bitcoin
    ```
 2. Ooen a new Terminal window, will will call this 'Terminal 1'.
-Activate tail on the Bitcoin Core debug.log file with a grep on Tor.
+Activate tail on the Bitcoin Knots debug.log file with a grep on Tor.
    ```bash copy
    tail -f debug.log | grep tor
    ```